 - Reassure yourself that this emotion will pass.
 Emotions are like waves; they raise, peak, plateau, and fall, even when they feel overwhelming.
 One way of looking at this is to imagine surfing your emotion wave.

 - Provide comfort and self-compassion: think of a person you deeply care about, what would you say to them?
 Now say the same thing to yourself with kindness and compassion, ‘I am okay; I’ve done the best I could’.
 This approach provides reassurance and self-soothing.

 Following these steps will help you gain better understanding, insight and a new perspective allowing yourself to become more present and connected to your experience.
 Dealing with difficult emotions is hard and it takes practice to acquire the skill to respond to them in a more balanced way.
 Be kind, compassionate and patient with yourself and others.
 Opening yourself to all your emotions will allow space to create more awareness, curiosity, and expansiveness into your life.

-Please contact us using the form below and I will get back to you as soon as possible.
+Send us a message using the form below and we will get back to you as soon as possible.